 a variable FixedPointWeightShift specifying the fixed-point representation precision for quantization weights.

 an array of quantization weights quantizationWeights[ i ], where i is in the range of 0 to PointNum − 1, inclusive.

+a variable SliceQstepY[ l ] with l=0..num_layer − 1 specifying the inverse quantization step for the luma coefficient,

+a variable SliceQstepC[ l ] with l=0..num_layer − 1 specifying the inverse quantization step for the chroma coefficient,

+a variable num_layer specifying the number of SliceQstepY and SliceQstepC,

 The output of the process is